helium/HIP/text/0000-longfi.md

 Providing wide-area wireless connectivity is the Helium network's _raison d'être_.
 Providing this connectivity in a manner that is implementable by both Helium and third-parties requires a free and open protocol that devices, hotspots, and routers understand.

 This proposal is not an all-encompassing specification but lays the foundation for further HIPs which will serve as the specification.

+## Versioning
+[versioning]: #versioning

+LongFi is versioned so that it can be improved in future revisions without breaking backward compatibility.

 ## Regulatory
 [regulatory]: #regulatory